Ma-Marcinowski/Verificational-Model/README.md

   * 3.8.1.
 Database:

     * Test dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 406548 image pairs (equal number of positive and negative instances);

+    * CVL criterion - a test subset of CVL database - ??? image pairs (equal number of positive and negative instances);

+    * IAM criterion - a test subset of IAM database - ??? image pairs (equal number of positive and negative instances);

     * Hard criterion - excluded documents containing the same samlpe text as train documents (*ergo* included documents containing only samlpe texts no. 7 and 8 in the case of CVL database) - ??? image pairs (equal number of positive and negative instances).
-IAM test subset is omitted, because during the standard test already no IAM test documents did contain the same samlpe text as IAM train documents.
+IAM test subset is omitted, because during the standard and IAM criterion test already no IAM test documents did contain the same samlpe text as IAM train documents;

   * 3.8.2.
 Metrics: